wbreeze/wind_and_water/_posts/2019-08-01-davenport.md

 title: Davenport's Algorithm
 date: 2019-08-01
 categories: software socelect davenport rank-aggregation
+excerpt: Davenport's algorithm, developed in the early oughts by Andrew Davenport in the math department at IBM TJ Watson Research center in Yorktown Heights, New York, provides a practical way to compute a Kemeny-Young preference ranking from some number of individual preference rankings.
 ---

 This is the third in a series of posts about the development of